Scent of Wood

 Scent of Wood is a private residence set within the wetland bush landscape of the upper Yarra Valley — humble in scale at 139m² GFA, with three bedrooms and two distinct kitchens, set against a mountain backdrop.

-The home is shaped by two living cultures held in dialogue: Japanese spatial tradition and Southeast Asian everyday rhythm, brought into a high-moisture, BAL-29 bushfire site in the Australian bush.
+The home is shaped by two living cultures held in dialogue: Japanese design tradition and Southeast Asian everyday rhythm, brought into a high-moisture, BAL-29 bushfire site in the Australian bush.

 A concrete doma — referenced from the earthen utility zone of the Japanese farmhouse — runs the full length of the northern edge, connecting entry, wet kitchen and covered outdoor area as one continuous working and entertaining spine.
 Shoji screens line the western wall, framing the wetland view and moderating the afternoon sunset light while providing flexible privacy.
 A tatami-floored library offers a quiet retreat that can accommodate guests.
 An engawa-like deck wraps the west and south perimeter, blurring the boundary between house and landscape.